arkaslittlemind/today-i-learned/README.md

 A clean and concise full stack web application made with Reactjs being the frontend language and Supabase ie; the awesome open source Firebase alternative to store data in the backend.

 The web application enables users to jot down facts based on some particular categories and also a valid url source to authenticate the fact.
 To add to that the user can vote on the fact with three voting categories added for now.
-All the data is being stored in a table created on Supabase.
+All the data is being stored in a table created on Supabase the awesome open source Firebase alternative.

 ![Landing Page](assets/LandingPage.png)